Spina02/ArchLinux/docs/content/docs/configs/GRUB.md

 cat /boot/grub/grub.cfg
 ```

+#### Add Windows Entry (only if you created a new EFI partition)

-If you created a new EFI partition in [pre-Installation]({{< ref "docs/installation/pre-installation.md" >}}) phase, you will probably need to add windows manually.
+If you created a new EFI partition in [pre-Installation]({{% ref "docs/installation/pre-installation.md" %}}) phase, you will probably need to add windows manually.
 Before doing this we can try to make GRUB detect other operating systems if the tool os-prober is installed and enabled:

 ```shell
 paru -S os-prober # or use `sudo pacman`